Look Who's Back: J-Lo Spotted Again Filming New Movie In Hudson Valley

-Mega-star Jennifer Lopez is in Westchester, making her second appearance filming scenes for a new movie in the span of a few weeks.
+Mega-star Jennifer Lopez is in Westchester, making her second appearance in the span of a few weeks filming scenes for a new movie in the Hudson Valley.

 Lopez was at the Wykagl County Club in New Rochelle on Wednesday, April 10 working on the film, "Hustlers," in which she plays a stripper, according to On Location Vacations.